 DraftKings advertising will become more prevalent as more states legalize sports betting

 So, the new advertising with the “Chuck Wagon” is unique to DraftKings in the sense that it is actively promoting a DraftKings product.
-DraftKings launched its sportsbook app to the general public in New Jersey on Aug.
+DraftKings launched its New Jersey sportsbook app to the general public on Aug.
 6.

 However, as sports betting spreads across the United States, these sorts of commercials will become more frequent.
 Last week, sports betting went live in Mississippi.
 However, online sports betting is not permitted in the Magnolia State at this time.